JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 maybe gdb can then set breakpoints and inspect user variables?).
 There is no need for gdb to load the user code itself, just the user code symbols which is possible to do.

-So far, I've use the openocd telnet debugger to examine registers and memory when debugging user code via Jtag and leave gdb in kernel space.
+I use the openocd telnet debugger (on port 4444) to examine registers and memory when debugging user code via Jtag and leave gdb in kernel space.

 So the standard debug routine is as follows: